Student Handbook & Procedures

-- General Hours: Tuesday, Wednesday, Thursday from 9am to 2pm, so long as time on campus does not exceel two days per month.
+- General Hours: Tuesday, Wednesday, Thursday from 9am to 2pm, so long as time on campus does not exceed two days per month.
 Additional time may be requested.

 - Location: College will designate an area/space and table and two chairs will be provided.

-Note: Represetatives may not distribute or make available to students, employees, or college visitors any tangible item, except for informaitonal literature about the proposed candidate or ballot initative.
+Note: Representatives may not distribute or make available to students, employees, or college visitors any tangible item, except for informational literature about the proposed candidate or ballot initiative.

 Phoenix College Procedure for Solicitation

-Catalog Apendix S-15 See Also MCCCD Administrative Regulation 2.4.9 Use of College Grounds by Non-MCCCD-Affiliated Users
+Catalog Appendix S-15 See Also MCCCD Administrative Regulation 2.4.9 Use of College Grounds by Non-MCCCD-Affiliated Users

 - Read complete College Procedure for Solicitation.
 Download PDF